Commercial Pool Management for HOA Communities in Chicagoland

 Board turnover means institutional knowledge resets every 2–3 years

-How Aqua-Guard handles it: We keep chemistry logs, incident reports, and seasonal records organized so a new treasurer or board contact can review the operating history without starting from scratch.
+Aqua-Guard response: We keep chemistry logs, incident reports, and seasonal records organized so a new treasurer or board contact can review the operating history without starting from scratch.

 Chemistry drift between visits generates resident complaints

-How Aqua-Guard handles it: Two inspection visits per week in peak season for most contracts, with optional automated chemistry sensors on multi-pool properties.
+Aqua-Guard response: Two inspection visits per week in peak season for most contracts, with optional automated chemistry sensors on multi-pool properties.

 Memorial Day weekend opens always run late

-How Aqua-Guard handles it: We book HOA openings starting in January.
+Aqua-Guard response: We book HOA openings starting in January.
 By March our calendar is set, and every opening includes a pre-weekend chemistry confirmation.

 Illinois compliance reality for hoa communities